Apart from RCB and KKR, he has also played for Rajasthan Royals.

 ALSO READ:

 In IPL 2025, Vipraj Nigam was one of the finds of the season for Delhi Capitals.
-The legbreak bowler took 11 wickets from 14 matches at an economy rate of 9.18, with best bowling figures of 2/18 against Royal Challengers Bengaluru (RCB).
+The legbreak bowler took 11 wickets from 14 matches at an economy rate of 9.18.
+His best bowling figures of 2/18 came against Royal Challengers Bengaluru (RCB).

 Delhi Capitals, however, failed to advance to the IPL 2025 playoffs after they finished fifth place with 15 points from 14 matches.
 They finished just one point behind fourth-placed Mumbai Indians, who finished with 16 points from 14 matches.
 Delhi Capitals have never won the IPL title and have reached the summit clash once, in 2020, when they lost to Mumbai Indians.
 The Axar Patel-led side will be hoping to end their trophy drought in IPL 2026.